Eshco93/dxlAPRS-SHUE/README.md

 ```
 -l <ip>:<port>
 ```
-Since you are most likely running the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE) on the same system as [udpbox](http://dxlwiki.dl1nux.de/index.php?title=Udpbox), you usually just want to use the localhost.
-Obviously you could also run both tools on different systems and use the address of the system that's running the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE) instead.
+Since you are most likely running dxlAPRS-SHUE on the same system as udpbox, you usually just want to use the localhost.
+Obviously you could also run both tools on different systems and use the address of the system that's running dxlAPRS-SHUE instead.
 The used port can be chosen relatively freely within the range of the [registered ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Registered_ports).
-But the default port used by the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE) is `18001` (See section [6.](https://github.com/Eshco93/dxlAPRS-SHUE#6-running-the-dxlaprs-sondehub-uploader-extension)).
+But the default port used by dxlAPRS-SHUE is `18001` (See section [6.](https://github.com/Eshco93/dxlAPRS-SHUE#6-running-the-dxlaprs-sondehub-uploader-extension)).

-So assuming you are just using the defaults, the command line argument that needs to be added to [udpbox](http://dxlwiki.dl1nux.de/index.php?title=Udpbox) would look like this.
+So assuming you are just using the defaults, the command line argument that needs to be added to udpbox would look like this.
 ```
 -l 127.0.0.1:18001
 ```
-When you are using [dxlAPRS](https://github.com/oe5hpm/dxlAPRS) then you are probably using a startup script in order to launch all the individual tools of the [dxlAPRS toolchain](https://github.com/oe5hpm/dxlAPRS).
-Hence that would be the place to add this new [udpbox](http://dxlwiki.dl1nux.de/index.php?title=Udpbox) command line argument.
-More information about those startup scripts can be found in the [tutorial](https://www.dl1nux.de/wettersonden-rx-mit-dxlaprs/) by [Attila Kocis (DL1NUX)](https://www.dl1nux.de/).
+When you are using dxlAPRS then you are probably using a startup script in order to launch all the individual tools of the dxlAPRS toolchain.
+Hence that would be the place to add this new udpbox command line argument.
+More information about those startup scripts can be found in the [tutorial](https://www.dl1nux.de/wettersonden-rx-mit-dxlaprs/) by Attila Kocis (DL1NUX).

-With the new [udpbox](http://dxlwiki.dl1nux.de/index.php?title=Udpbox) command line argument, the [udpbox](http://dxlwiki.dl1nux.de/index.php?title=Udpbox) command in the startup script would look something like this.
+With the new udpbox command line argument, the udpbox command in the startup script would look something like this.
 ```
 # Verteilen der AXUDP Daten (UDPBOX)
 # 9101 zu radiosondy.info - 9102 zu wettersonde.net - 9999 zu APRSMAP (z.B.)